ollikehy/fullstackwebdevelopment/README.md

-# fullstackwebdevelopment
+# Full stack web development
-This is a repository for the fullstack web development- course
+This is a repository for the exercises of the fullstack web development- course at the University of Helsinki.